 Lynn’s group has provided Vegas showgirls and aerialists for the Miss Oklahoma Pageant.
 They were 1940s dancers for Oklahoma City Orchestra League’s Maestro’s Ball while Jimmy crooned with The Savoy Trio band.
 The Oklahoma Historical Society has booked the group for roaring 20s, swing era 40s with tap dancers, and a rock and soul show for the swingin’ sixties event where Jimmy belted out a range from CCR to James Brown tunes.

-New show packages with Jimmy and Lynn’s teams are now available and era themed from 1800s through 1990s.
+New show themes with Jimmy and Lynn’s teams are now available and era themed from 1800s through 1990s.
 Oklahoma Heritage Show features artists from or connected to our home state and a range of music genres from Chet Baker’s beat jazz to Eddie Cochran’s rock n roll and Hank Thompson’s classic country.
 The most recent addition to Jimmy’s offerings is Route 66 Road Show, a carefully curated list of covers and originals designed to perfectly match the nostalgia of historic Route 66 for its upcoming Centennial celebrations.

 Jimmy Dale Richardson has created some of the most exciting music to emanate from the state of Oklahoma.
 With his gutsy lead vocals and solid electric guitar leads, Jimmy brings new life to obscure roots music.
 With Jimmy's music abilities coupled with Lynn's showgirl dance revues and a shared passion for historic art forms, this team are excited to bring their era shows to life around the world.